Idiakosa/Idiakosa/README.md

 Hi!
 My name is Idiakosa and I'm a 17-year-old engineer & programmer interested in pursuing studies in computer engineering!

 ### 🚀 Featured Experiences
 - **MIT FutureMakers Engineer ’25** — Collaborated in a fast-paced create-a-thon to develop a deep learning app solution.
 Learned from industry speakers and explored AI applications to real-world problems.
+Trained deep learning models.

-- **MetroTech Institute – Computational Science Research ’25** — Conducting research with George Mason University on quantum mechanics, culminating in a symposium presentation and publication in a sci-med journal.
+- **MetroTech Institute – Computational Science Research ’25** — Conducted research with George Mason University on quantum mechanics, culminating in a symposium presentation and publication in a sci-med journal.

 - **Embed Ed (Treasurer & Tutor)** — Tutor middle schoolers in C++ and Arduino projects.
 Manage club funds and resources to support hands-on STEM learning.